sebastianden/aws_lambda_sklearn/README.md

     <br>
 </div>

 Click "Save".
-You can test the API by clicking "Test" in the "Method Execution" window and provide the following as "Query Strings".
+You can test the API by clicking "Test" in the "Method Execution" window and provide the following as "Query Strings":
 ```
 sl=6.9&sw=3.1&pl=5.1&pw=2.3
 ```